 Our Training Philosophy

 Every schutzhund club has its own personality and though they might not tell you, their own philosophy about dog training.
 Some clubs are geared to working at the highest levels of competition performance with "hard" dogs.
 They are little interested in the average Sunday afternoon sport fan with his or her pet dog or in the conformation aspects of their breed.
-This will be reflected in the training methods used.
-Then, there are other clubs who are primarily interested in conformation, they often concentrate on show training and may take training shortcuts to title a dog as quickly as possible.
+This will be reflected in the training methods they use.
 Our club is dedicated to the Golden Mean.
-We are interested in promoting the Total German Shepherd Dog in all aspects.
+We are interested in promoting the Total German Shepherd Dog in all aspects, including its conformation.
 Our breed's founder, Captain Max von Stephanitz, set out to create a dog that was an "all-rounder", a dog that could do anything well and not just one thing extremely well.
 Stephanitz also insisted the German Shepherd Dog was to be a household companion and loyal to its family.

-Schutzhund as we know it today is a sport but it did not begin this way.
-Rather, its use was as a breed tool.
+Schutzhund training began in the early 20th century as a breeding tool.
 Its purpose was to insure that all stock suitable for breeding had intelligence and working ability.
-But over time, Schutzhund became a sport and like other sports required more and more extreme performance for success at the highest levels.
-Success at the highest levels now requires one to virtually become a professional and to seek training from individuals who make their living by training dogs.
+But over time, Schutzhund became a sport, Up until 2012 schutzhund titles awarded were known as SchH.
+From 2012 to 2018, schutzhund titles, formerly SchH, were known as IPO--International Prüfungs Ordnung or International Examination Rules.
+Since 2019, schutzhund titles are known as IGP or International Gebrauchshund Prüfung or International Working Dog Examination.
+Like other sports, Schutzhund now requires more and more extreme performance for success at the highest levels.
+To reach this plateau, one must virtually become a professional and seek coaching from individuals who make their living by teaching people who want to become top competitors.
 Our club is not aimed at such individuals but primarily exists for the average enthusiast who wishes to title and show his or her companion, a pet dog kept in its owner's house.

 Dog training is not mathematics, it is an art and not a science.
 While this might seem obvious to someone who has not been actively involved in training, there are plenty of dog trainers who will tell you that "this is the only way it's done".
 We believe, however, that there are many ways to train a dog.
 Not all work equally well all of the time or for all dogs.
 Thus the more ways one knows how to train and the more one can remain open-minded, the greater the chance for success.

 We do not use compulsive methods in tracking regardless of what efficacy they might have.
-Rather our dogs are taught by means of positive motivation, using either food, retrieve or play drives.
-In obedience we build on a foundation using positive motivation be it food or a ball and praise.
+Rather our dogs are taught by means of positive motivation, using scent devices or food.
+In obedience we build on a foundation using positive motivation be it food, a ball or a tug toy and praise.
 However, anyone who tells you that positive motivation works all of the time is not telling the truth.
 When a dog well knows what it should be doing and doesn't do it, a brief, crisp, correction (a reminder not a punishment) is in order.
 This should be followed immediately by praise when the dog returns to its job.
 While its true that nature can be a hard teacher, this should not be an excuse to use force when it is not necessary, or to abuse our dogs.
 In protection, we only work young dogs in prey drive, leaving work in defense and fight drives until the dogs have become experienced and mature enough to comfortably work in these drives.
-Our training never loses sight of the fact that these are our companions and we are their teachers, their guides and not slave drivers.
+Our training never loses sight of the fact that these are our companions and our friends.
+They are not merely pieces of equipment.
+We are their teachers, their guides and not slave drivers.